RoseLeBlood/MiniThread/README.md

 The name mnthread  means 'mini Thread'.
-This library was developed by  [RoseLeBlood](http://padersophia.wordpress.com), As the name suggests the goal of the library is to make it easier to create threads on the esp32.
-For more detailed information about the library, please refer to the library documentation.
+This library was developed by  [RoseLeBlood](http://padersophia.wordpress.com), As the name suggests the goal of the library is to make it easier to crating threads with conditional variable support, mutex, recusive_mutex, spinlocks and queues on ESP32.
+For more detailed information about the library, please refer to the library documentation (in progress)

 License
 -------